arjmandi/purple/README.md

 For a counter design, LeCun's proposal[^13] is more focused on one powerful model and its general ability of learning, which is absolutely important but doesn't introduce a specific way for models to learn from each other.

-**Second:** There's a famous paradox called the Moravec's Paradox[^14] which is being used robotics.
-The initial paradox says _"it is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, and difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility."_
+**Second:** There's a famous paradox called the Moravec's Paradox (1988)[^14]: _"it is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, and difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility."_

+This paradox has been used by robotic researchers where they had difficulty in problems like coordinating hand-eye tasks while computers were really amazing at computation.

+How can a model feel like us? and ultimately learn like us?
+Learning is the key to intelligence, but mimicking learning is not enough.
+So I came to this conclusion that our feelings are something that will stay unique to us humans.
+The way we interact with the world can be simulated, but it will never be how we do it.
+So this paradox should always be true at some level.

 **Third:** In a society, how do we prioritize our goals and wants against others?
+If we're living with others, where we rely on society rules and where we rely on morality?
+How do we value our thoughts and thoughts from other people?

+Answering this question is key to understanding our relationships.
+Our ability to make friends, start a conversation or living together.
+If an AI model directly doesn't address this, of course, to some extent, the model has not been successful in creating a stable population of models.

+Live Free Models (LFMs) inherently have the ability to create stories from themselves and learn stories from others.
+They create their own goals from those stories, and teach each other, and judge each other, and through these constant interactions they find solutions to problems.
+Then again, these solutions are incomplete and partial, but they cover a specific scope of a problem.

-**Purple** I chose the name in March 2023, over a year after this work started because I felt Purple reflects how two different colors, blue and red, create a new color while they seem contradictory.
+**Purple** These mystries for me were full of contradictory concepts.
+I felt Purple reflects how two different colors, blue and red, create a new color while they seem contradictory.

 [^1]: https://en.wikipedia.org/wiki/Intelligence